 If you wish to learn film acting in Britain, be it for television or the cinema, then you are searching for practical courses that offer cold reading techniques, good audition training to get into that callback.
 Classes focusing on film or tv acting instruct students on confidently appearing on screen.

-These courses are found in major cities as the main British film studios and production companies have expanded beyond the capital to regional hubs like Glasgow, Manchester, and Birmingham.
+These courses are found in major cities as the main British film studios and production companies have expanded beyond the capital to regional hubs like Glasgow, Manchester, Birmingham, Leeds, and Belfast, among others.

 Stage actors will look for courses focusing on presence, breathing and delivery techniques.
 This type of “live” acting, be it comedies, historical period pieces or tragedies, requires a strong ability to always remain active, even when it appears that nothing is happening.